N-dogg/buffdog-stock-selection/README.md

 Example Results Screens
 --------------------
 Here we can analyse both the profiles of the stocks selected to see if they match, and just for fun, create a portfolio to test the returns.

+Profile-wise we are looking for that 'moat'.
+The economic barriers, patents, copyrights, legal barriers that make it difficult for competitors to steal market share.
+With predictions like Amazon, Intel and Carnival Corporation (the world’s largest leisure cruise company), it shows true.
+Diving into some of the stranger picks, Styker, Orthofix, IQVIA, IntelliPharmaCeutics are all leading medical companies with large controls of patents and research labs.
+Finally, we see predictions in the area of semiconductors, a must in a world of increasing computers.
+At a business profile level, we are seeing fantastic similarities between those stocks highlighted by our model and those held.